Inhumans: Marvel Cinematic Universe

-They are introduced in the second season of Agents of S.H.I.E.L.D., with further development in the third season.
+The Inhumans are introduced in the second season of Agents of S.H.I.E.L.D., with further development in the third season.
 In this continuity, the Kree's experiments with the Inhumans date back to the Maya civilization when a Mayan hunter was turned into Hive.
+Black Bolt later appears in the 2022 film Doctor Strange in the Multiverse of Madness.